Here are some of the most common errors Lightyear receives, presented in [brackets]

 1. As an admin, navigate to Settings > Accountancy > Supplier Cards.

-2. Select the Contact or Supplier from the list, and delete it using the Trash Icon (don't worry, we're going to re-import this from Xero, if it exists)
+2. Select the Contact or Supplier from the list, and delete it using the Trash Icon (don't worry, we're going to re-import this from Xero, if it exists) - If there are duplicate Supplier Cards please delete all of them (again, we are going to pull this info back from Xero if it exists)

 3. Click 'Import all'